AlexFengCisco/Telemetry_Receiver/Telemetry_Machine_Learning_Engine/README.md

 #### Affinity Propagation Cluster

     Non supvervised learning , auto clustering training data sets, and labeld with cluster ID.
-    Use affinity propagration to clustering dataset in an EU space with instance to center labels count is unpredictable , should based on data set samples.
+    Use affinity propagration to clustering dataset in an EU space with instance to cluster center labels count is unpredictable , should based on data set samples.
     Note, EU space is multi dimension space , in this case, 100X100 3D